RodZill4/material-maker/README.md

 # Material Maker

-This is a tool based on [Godot Engine](https://godotengine.org/) that can be used to create textures procedurally.
+This is a tool based on [Godot Engine](https://godotengine.org/) that can be used to create textures procedurally and paint 3D models.

-Its user interface is based on Godot's GraphEdit node: textures are described as interconnected nodes.
+Its user interface is based on Godot's GraphEdit node: textures and brushes are described as interconnected nodes.

 ## Download